Fortepiano Concert at the Historic Pulaski Theatre

 Ticket Sales: $15 General Admission | $10 Students

-Fortepianist Daniel Adam Maltz and mezzo-soprano Keely Jean Rhodes present an evening of Classical-era music performed on an original Viennese fortepiano.
+Fortepianist Daniel Adam Maltz presents an evening of Classical-era music performed on an original Viennese fortepiano.
 This intimate concert offers audiences the rare chance to hear Mozart, Haydn, and Beethoven as they intended them to be heard.

 During the Classical era in Vienna, composers expected their keyboard music to entertain relatively small audiences in smaller-scale spaces than today’s large concert halls.
 And, the era’s pianos (known as “fortepianos”) are very different from modern Steinways.